 Fabrizio Zilibotti is Tuntex Professor of International and Development Economics in the Department of Economics at Yale University.

-He earned a Laurea in Political Science at the Università di Bologna (1989), and a Master of Science (1991) and a Ph.D.
-(1994) of economics at the London School of Economics.
-His academic career includes professorships at distinguished European universities such as Universitat Pompeu Fabra, University College London, and the IIES-Stockholm University.
+He earned a Laurea in Political Science at the Università di Bologna (1989) and a Ph.D.
+(1994) of Economics at the London School of Economics.
+His academic career includes professorships at Universitat Pompeu Fabra, University College London, IIES-Stockholm University, and the University of Zurich.
 He has also held visiting positions at Bocconi University (“Tommaso Padoa-Schioppa Visiting Professorship”), Tsinghua University (“Mr. and Mrs. Tien Oung Liu Distinguished Visiting Professorship”) and the Universities of Oslo, Bologna, Southampton, and CERGE-EI Prague.
-His most recent appointment was a chair at the University of Zurich.

 Fabrizio Zilibotti is a Fellow of the Econometric Society, EEA, CEPR and CESifo.
 He is a co-director of the NBER Economic Fluctuations Group on Income Distribution and Macroeconomics.
 He was the President of the European Economic Association in 2016.